kahst/BirdNET-Analyzer/README.md

 - Open command prompt with "Win+S" type "command" and click on "Command Prompt"
 - Type `pip install --upgrade pip`
 - Type `pip install librosa numpy==1.20`
-- Install TFLite runtime (recommended) OR Tensorflow by typing `pip install tflite-runtime` or `pip install tensorflow`
+- Install Tensorflow by typing `pip install tensorflow`

 <b>NOTE</b>: You might need to run the command prompt as "administrator".
 Type "Win+S", search for command prompt and then right-click, select "Run as administrator".